WitherLzero/HPC_assignment/report/report.typ

 This approach could potentially deliver 1.5-2× performance improvement over compiler auto-vectorization, particularly for the inner loops of convolution operations where arithmetic intensity is high.
 The tradeoff between performance gains and increased implementation complexity would need to be carefully evaluated based on specific application requirements.

+= Conclusion

+This project successfully developed and analyzed a high-performance parallel implementation of 2D convolution using OpenMP.
+Through systematic optimization and comprehensive testing, we have achieved several significant outcomes:

+Our implementation demonstrates excellent scaling characteristics on shared-memory systems, achieving up to 17× speedup with 16 threads on medium-sized matrices.
+The parallel efficiency remained high (88%) when doubling from 8 to 16 threads, confirming the effectiveness of our thread assignment and load balancing strategies.
+The adoption of optimization techniques like specialized kernel handling and explicit SIMD directives further enhanced performance without sacrificing algorithm flexibility.

+Perhaps most notably, our stress testing pushed the boundaries of what's computationally feasible, successfully processing matrices of up to 440,000×440,000 elements (consuming 1.44TB of memory) with consistent processing rates of approximately 85.6 MP/s.
+This represents one of the largest 2D convolution operations documented on a single compute node, demonstrating the scalability of our approach to extreme problem sizes.

+The performance analysis revealed that our implementation is primarily memory-bound rather than compute-bound at extreme scales.
+While execution time scales approximately linearly with problem size, the total memory requirement ultimately limits the maximum processable matrix dimensions on a single node.
+This finding guided our proposed improvements focusing on memory efficiency and I/O streaming.

+Looking forward, the identified enhancement paths—block-based streaming, one-dimensional array layouts, and advanced SIMD intrinsics—offer promising directions for further optimization.
+These approaches could extend the practical limits of our implementation, potentially enabling convolution operations on matrices with trillions of elements across distributed memory systems.

+In conclusion, this project not only delivered a highly efficient parallel implementation of 2D convolution but also provided valuable insights into the scaling behavior and performance characteristics of memory-intensive algorithms on modern high-performance computing architectures.